abourdon/shprofile/README.md

 ### Concepts

-The `shprofile` tool manages a set of _shell profiles_ which can be enabled at any time.
+`shprofile` manages a set of _shell profiles_ which can be enabled at any time.
 Scripts execution is done within the current shell session, allowing scripts to modify the current shell environment.

 #### Shell profile